 5.4 Network knowledge service

-Network knowledge service provides and manages the fundamental and reusable capabilities packaged as services to enable knowledge utilization in different ways.
+Network knowledge service can provide and manage the fundamental and reusable capabilities packaged as services to enable knowledge utilization in different ways.

 Network knowledge service directory: This functional block provides some services or network knowledge to large models for network OAM or other systems.